-- If the initial order was issued less than three years prior to its impending expiration: The company may submit a one-page short-form extension request to the SEC at CTExtensions@sec.gov.
+- If the initial order was issued after October 15, 2017: The company may submit a one-page short-form extension request to the SEC at CTExtensions@sec.gov.
 For additional information, refer to “Short-Form Extension Requests” below.

-- If the initial order was issued more than three years prior to its impending expiration: The company is not permitted to submit a short-form application but may submit an entirely new confidential treatment request under Rule 406 or 24b-2 (as described under “Traditional Confidential Treatment Request” above and in CF Topic 7).
+- If the initial order was issued on or before October 15, 2017: The company is not permitted to submit a short-form application but may submit an entirely new confidential treatment request under Rule 406 or 24b-2 (as described under “Traditional Confidential Treatment Request” above and in CF Topic 7).
 This option usually is less desirable than refiling the redacted exhibit in accordance with the updated exhibit-filing rules, given that the former entails sending another unredacted version of the agreement to the SEC along with producing and submitting a new confidential treatment request.

-Once three years have passed following the issuance of the initial confidential treatment order (protecting the unredacted version of an agreement in the possession of the SEC from a request for public disclosure under FOIA), a company may transition to the updated exhibit rules with respect to that agreement.
+If the initial confidential treatment order was issued on or before October 15, 2017, a company may transition to the updated exhibit rules with respect to that agreement.
 As discussed above, the updated rules permit companies to forgo the traditional confidential treatment request process, which can consume time and other resources.
 To rely on the updated rules, the company must refile the redacted version of the agreement in accordance with the process described above under “Filing Redacted Exhibits With SEC Under Updated Rules.”

-In terms of timing, a company may refile9 the redacted exhibit pursuant to the updated rules at any time after the three-year period has expired and, therefore, if it wishes, well in advance of the expiration date of the confidential treatment order (without waiting until the order is close to expiring).10 If a company waits until the confidential treatment order expires, the company is expected to refile a redacted exhibit in the company’s first Exchange Act report following the expiration of the order.11
+In terms of timing, a company may refile8 the redacted exhibit pursuant to the updated rules at any time and, therefore, if it wishes, well in advance of the expiration date of the confidential treatment order (without waiting until the order is close to expiring).
+If a company waits until the confidential treatment order expires, the company is expected to refile a redacted exhibit in the company’s first Exchange Act report following the expiration of the order.9

-If less than three years have passed following the issuance of the initial order (and, thus, a copy of the unredacted agreement remains in the possession of the SEC), companies are allowed to submit a short, one-page extension request in lieu of the more fulsome request otherwise required by Rules 406 and 24b-2 to extend confidential treatment.12 The short form requires a brief explanation of the reason for the extension, and an existing order can be extended for an additional three, five or 10 years.13 It also requires the company to affirm that its most recently approved confidential treatment request continues to be true, complete and accurate in all material respects regarding the redacted information, such as with respect to its lack of materiality and its competitively sensitive nature.14
+If the initial order was issued after October 15, 2017, companies are allowed to submit a short, one-page extension request in lieu of the more fulsome request otherwise required by Rules 406 and 24b-2 to extend confidential treatment.10 The short form requires a brief explanation of the reason for the extension, and an existing order can be extended for an additional three, five or 10 years.11 It also requires the company to affirm that its most recently approved confidential treatment request continues to be true, complete and accurate in all material respects regarding the redacted information, such as with respect to its lack of materiality and its private or confidential nature.12

 The short-form request should be emailed to CTExtensions@sec.gov and should not include any confidential information or materials, such as copies of the prior confidential treatment request or an unredacted version of an agreement.
 If the Staff grants the request without any questions or objections, a new confidential treatment order with an extended expiration date automatically will be posted on the company’s EDGAR filing page.